SuperOfficeDocs/superoffice-docs/docs/email/Service.md

 3. Type `set type=mx` and press Enter.
 4. Enter your domain.

-**Work-around:**
+**Workaround:**

-Use this as a work-around when their MX record is not pointing to Microsoft.
+Use this as a workaround when their MX record is not pointing to Microsoft.

 You may avoid to change the existing MXs by just add a new temporary fake MX with a lower priority number, to outlook.microsoft.com: